BradleyCulley/bradleyculley.github.io/_posts/2026-broken-01-13-upstate-new-york.md

 </p>

 <p>
+Working for the Korean English language teaching school.
+Talk about the students blowing into the microphones to disrupt the class, and me having to click the button to mute them when they did.
+They then figured out, as I recall, that they could leave the videoconference application and come back and be unmuted upon rejoining.
+It was, as I recall, always solely boys who did this, not girls.
+So I was there muting 5th grade boys "whack-a-mole" style while trying to teach at the same time.
-Working for the Korean English language teaching school, that failed to pay me on time and in which my manager's manager got all 3 of us on a call and yelled at my manager in Korean for about 40 minutes straight, then said something like "Ok great thanks for the meeting".
+The company failed to pay me on time and in which my manager's manager got all 3 of us on a call and yelled at my manager in Korean for about 40 minutes straight, then said something like "Ok great thanks for the meeting".
 My manager quit not long after.
 </p>

 <p>